ihiteshchauhan/marioXdragon-2D-Game/README.md

 This repository contains a 2D game developed by using pygame library in python.

-test_copy.py is the main file. all files except test_copy.py and buttons.py are used for only testing purpose.
+test_copy.py is the main file.

+All files except test_copy.py and buttons.py are used for only testing purpose.